oskarijt/ssfw-project/README.md

 ###### Functionality and structure

-The file server.js starts the whole application.
-In app.js we initialize middleware and provide the frontend from dist/ folder. frontend/ contains all files used to develop the frontend.
+- server.js starts the whole application.
+In app.js we initialize middleware and provide the frontend from dist/ folder.

+- frontend/ contains all files used to develop the frontend.
 When building frontend to production it creates dist/ which app.js is providing as a frontend.

+- app.js
-app.js uses api/ folder for all other backend functionalities.
+Uses api/ folder for all other backend functionalities.
 The structure inside api/ is following the 'mvc' structure without the 'v'.

+- api/auth/
-api/auth/ contains passport stuff and something to recognize the user when he/she is accessing routes in api/routes/ (to protect certain routes).
+Contains passport stuff and something to recognize the user when he/she is accessing routes in api/routes/ (to protect certain routes).

+- api/controllers/
-api/controllers/ is a level which acts like a brain for the entire system.
+Is a level which acts like a brain for the entire system.
 It has all the functionalities that the user is trying to use via api/routes/

+- api/models/
-api/models/ defines where the application's data objets are stored.
+Defines where the application's data objets are stored.
 It doesn't know anything about routes or controllers.

+- api/routes/
-api/routes/ contains the endpoints which the user is accessing via the frontend of the application.
+Contains the endpoints which the user is accessing via the frontend of the application.

+- doc/
-The last folder that we haven't talked about is the doc/ which contains the [API documentation](https://users.metropolia.fi/~oskarijt/doc/) of this project.
+Contains the [API documentation](https://users.metropolia.fi/~oskarijt/doc/) of this project.

 ## Author